OgGhostJelly/ogj-ferium/README.md

 > [!TIP]
 > When upgrading, any files not downloaded by ferium will be moved to the `.old` folder in the output directory.
 > See [user mods](#user-mods) for information on how to add mods that ferium cannot download.

-### Upgrading Modpacks

-> [!WARNING]
-> If your output directory's `mods` and/or `resourcepacks` folders are not empty when setting it, ferium will offer to create a backup.
-> Please do so if it contains any files you would like to keep.

-Now after adding your modpack, run `ogj-ferium modpack upgrade` to download the modpack to your output directory.
-This defaults to `.minecraft`, which is the default Minecraft resources directory.
-You don't need to worry about this if you play with Mojang's launcher and use the default resources directory.
-You can choose to pick a custom output directory when adding the modpack or [change it later](#configure).

-If ferium fails to download a mod, it will print its name in red and try to give a reason.
-It will continue downloading the rest of the mods and will exit with an error.

-> [!CAUTION]
-> If you choose to install modpack overrides, your existing configs may be overwritten when upgrading.

 ### Managing Mods